 Share this book with whomever you like.
-You're also free to print it.
 Blogging is a fun and rewarding gig both as a full-time occupation or side job.
-But if it's not done right it can frustrate you.
-That, and it's difficult to get started.
-All I ask is that you don't reproduce the work and pass it off as your own for either personal or financial gain.
+But if it's not done right it can frustrating.
+That, and it's it's difficult to get started and All I ask is that you don't reproduce the work and pass it off as your own for either personal or financial gain.